-Dario Pegoretti offers steel frames in several different models to suit nearly anyone’s interpretation of a high-performance bicycle.
+The Pegoretti range consists of several different frames to suit almost everyone’s interpretation of a high-performance bicycle.
 To make the best selection, it helps to understand the differences between the models.

-All of these frames come equipped with the Pegoretti-designed FALZ carbon fork.
+With the exception of the Luigino, all of our frames come equipped with the Pegoretti-designed Falz carbon fork.
 We designed this fork with exceptional lateral stiffness for responsiveness.
 The look is reminiscent of a traditional flat-crown fork, allowing for slightly longer fork blades to offer better compliance as well as clearance for 28mm tires.
 The D11 headset is included with these frames and was designed by Pegoretti in conjunction with Chris King.
 It’s essentially a Chris King headset with larger cups for our headtubes, built with the convenience of standard King bearings should it ever need a service.